A rocky shoreline meets blue water with a large hill and cloudy blue sky in the background.

 Admission feeFree

-Toilets & showersPortable toilets and outdoor showers near the parking area.
+Toilets & showersPortable toilets and outdoor showers near the car park.

-AccessibilityLevel pathway from car park to sand; suitable for wheelchair users, with disabled access signage.
+AccessibilityLevel gravel pathway from the car park to the sand; suitable for wheelchairs and pushchairs.